 The Natural Law Of People

 Every species has a natural way of behaving and interacting with the world around it.
-Humans are no different.
-Humans, however, have been exposed to a pervasive external pressure that has saught to tell us what to do, think and believe and how to act.
+We humans are no different.
+Humans, however, are exposed to pervasive external pressures that tell us what to do, think, believe, and how to act.
 We have forgotten the Natural Law of People.

-Human beings, in their natural state, feel most fulfilled when they can participate with other humans and make a contribution to someone or something they care about, knowing their contribution is making a positive difference and they are appreciated for their contribution.
-It is our natural intrinsic motivation.
+In their natural state, people feel most fulfilled when they can participate with others and contribute to someone or something they care about, knowing that their contribution is making a positive difference and they are appreciated for it.

 That is the Natural Law of People, just like the law of gravity.
 You cannot avoid it!

-Yes, there are occasions when we make contributions that do not give us the same feeling of fulfilment and joy.
+And yes, there are occasions when we choose to make contributions that do not give us the same feeling of fulfilment and joy - at a cost.

-Many people at work today are expected to contribute, and their reward is every increasing payment.
-But this kind of reward is short-lived and easily copied by a competitor.
+Many people at work today are expected to contribute, and their reward is ever-increasing payment.
+However, this kind of reward is short-lived and easily copied by a competitor.

-If businesses want to attract and retain hardworking contributors, they have to understand how to create the conditions that support the Natural Law of people.
+If you want to attract and retain hardworking contributors, then you have to understand how to create the conditions that support the Natural Law of People.

-In 2010 Adrian was working on a paper called the Human Condition and his research and analysis revealed a phenomenon he called the Natural Law of People.
-What he observed was in times of crisis all human beings pull together to do whatever they can to help in the crisis.
-The crisis calls to individuals' natural desire to contribute and in the moment of crisis they set aside any grievance or personal inhibitions.
-When individuals doubt the validity of the crisis, they tend to hold back.
-Something warns them that it is not valid and they withhold their contribution.
+He observed that in times of crisis, people want to pull together to do whatever they can to help.
+The crisis calls to people's natural desire to contribute, and in the moment of crisis, they set aside grievances or personal inhibitions.
+However, when individuals doubt the validity of the crisis, they tend to hold back.
+Something warns them that it is not valid, and they withhold their contribution.

 People who volunteer for organisations, charities or community projects for no pay because they are given the opportunity to make a contribution, and they are contributing to something that they care about, a cause that matters to them.

-Adrian’s conclusion was that in all of us there is an inherent desire to participate and contribute to something that matters to us which we believe will make a difference to something that is important to us.
-If our contribution is appreciated then we want to continue to participate, make our contribution and receive more appreciation.
+Adrian’s conclusion was that all of us have an inherent desire to participate in and contribute to something that matters to us, which we believe will make a difference to something important to us.
+If our contribution is appreciated, we want to continue to participate, make our contribution, and receive more appreciation.
 It becomes a virtuous cycle of mutual benefit.

 Here are the three actions Leaders must take: